i1li/punytag/README.md

     ```bash
     python punytag_bob_tr.py
     ```
 6. Close and reopen the CSV file to see the updated columns.
 Sort the 'tags' column by ascending order for easier navigation.

+7. To convert any list of Unicode to Punycode, or Punicode to Unicode, save the appropriately named file, with one entry per line, in the project directory:

+    Save your Punycode list as puny2.csv (or .txt),

+    Save your Unicode as uni2.csv (or .txt)

+   To convert one or both of those lists, run `puny2uni.py` :
+    ```bash
+    python puny2uni.py
+    ```

+Your output is saved as new file(s) named puny2uni.csv, and/or uni2puny.csv

 Recommended open-source lightweight software for .csv and other docs is: [LibreOffice](https://www.libreoffice.org)